-It's not the products or the content
+It's not the products

 More and more industrial manufacturers are experimenting with digital marketing.
 From pay-per-click (PPC) ads through periodic blogging and even an occasional offer.